SeunginLyu/seungin-lyu/_posts/2019-05-04-technology-accessibility-design-adding-accessibility-to-my-personal-blog.md

 undefined: ''

 ---
 I worked on my [personal blog](https://seungin-lyu.com) to make it compliant with [WCAG AA accessibility standard](https://www.w3.org/TR/WCAG20/).
 I did an accessibility audit of my website using the [WAVE](https://wave.webaim.org/) (web accessibility evaluation tool).
-I recommend using install the WAVE browser extension which supports both Chrome and Firefox.
+I recommend installing the WAVE browser extension which supports both Chrome and Firefox.
 It's a really nice tool that identifies accessibility flaws on a website and has solutions on how to fix them.
 With its support, I successfully eliminated all the major errors including the contrast errors, and my website is now (according to WAVE) compliant with WCAG AA standard.
 But this does not guarantee that it is fully accessible to users who are using keyboard-only interface or screen readers.

 ![Home page passing WAVE accessibilty audit](/uploads/Screen Shot 2019-05-04 at 12.06.16 PM.png)